 Types of Clinical Trials

-Conducted with people who have cancer.
-They are designed in phases to answer specific questions about, and evaluate the effectiveness of, a new treatment or a new way of using a standard treatment.
-These clinical trials test many types of cancer treatments, including new drugs, vaccines, approaches to surgery or radiation therapy and combinations of treatments.
+Most cancer trials are treatment or interventional trials that involve people who have cancer.
+They are designed to answer specific questions about the effectiveness of a treatment, if it is safe, if the treatment prolongs life with fewer side effects and better quality of life, and if it prevents the cancer from coming back.
+These trials test many types of cancer treatments, including new drugs, vaccines, approaches to surgery or radiation therapy and combinations of treatments.

-Test new options for dealing with side effects of cancer and treatment.
-These options might include medicines to address chemo side effects, nutritional interventions or psychosocial options such as support groups or one-on-one support.
-These trials may be aimed at patients or caregivers needing help in coping with the disease.
+These trials look at ways to improve quality of life in cancer patients, particularly those experiencing side effects from treatment.
+Some options might include medications to address physical side effects, nutritional interventions, and psychosocial options such as support groups or one-on-one support.
+These trials are aimed at patients or their caregivers needing help coping with cancer.

 Frequently Asked Questions